Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation: Future outlook

-\item \textbf{Green 6G RAN}: As 6G targets sustainability and carbon neutrality, energy efficiency in RAN architectures is a critical concern~\cite{ericsson6gEnergy2024,3gppEnergyEfficiency2024}.
-SIMD-based processing addresses this by executing PHY-layer tasks efficiently on general-purpose CPUs.
-It reduces data movement and avoids the overhead of device passthrough.
+\item \textbf{Green 6G RAN}: As 6G targets sustainability and carbon neutrality, energy efficiency in RAN architectures is a critical concern~\cite{ericsson6gEnergy2024}.
+SIMD-based processing addresses this by executing PHY-layer tasks efficiently on GPPs.
+It reduces data movement and avoids device passthrough overhead.
 Its deterministic execution and tight software integration make it well-suited for energy-aware baseband pipelines in Green RAN deployments.

-\item \textbf{Indoor fixed wireless access (FWA)}: FWA is a cost-effective broadband alternative to fiber and delivers high-speed internet to fixed locations without the need for physical cabling \cite{nextgalliance2024fwa}.
-It is particularly valuable in rural areas, helping bridge the internet access gap.
-It is also well-suited for enterprise or industrial sites that require rapid, flexible deployments.
-In O-RAN deployments running on COTS servers, FWA's high bandwidth and predictable traffic patterns create heavy PHY-layer processing demands.
-SIMD acceleration can handle these workload efficiently.

-\item \textbf{Artificial intelligence (AI) RAN}: While AI/ML workloads typically run on GPUs or tensor processing units (TPUs), low-level PHY tasks can be offloaded to SIMD.
-This frees the accelerators to focus on control-plane functions within RAN intelligent controllers (RICs), including resource scheduling, energy-efficient operation, and quality of experience (QoE) optimization.
-As AI RAN architectures evolve toward 6G, this funtional split between SIMD and AI accelerators is expected to become important for achieving both real-time performance and system stability. \end{itemize}
+\item \textbf{Artificial intelligence (AI)-RAN}: Although SIMD acceleration operates at the PHY implementation level, key performance metrics such as processing load, latency, and CPU utilization can be abstracted at the O-DU and reported to the Near-RT RIC via standardized E2 interfaces using existing service models (e.g., E2SM-KPM) \cite{BalasubramanianEtAlRICRANIntelligent2021}.
+For example, increases in CPU utilization or latency reported through E2SM-KPM can trigger Near-RT RIC xApps to adjust DU resource allocation or scheduling policies to maintain real-time PHY performance. \end{itemize}